 Skillet Chicken Parmesan, baby!

-Everything I love and more in each and every bite.
+Everything I love and more in each and every bite of this one-skillet chicken parmesan.

-- Make sure chicken is thinly sliced (less than 1/2 inch thick) if not it will be hard to cook the insides before the outside is cooked/burned.
+- Make sure chicken is thinly sliced: chicken should be less than 1/2 inch thick if not it will be hard to cook the insides before the outside is cooked/burned.
+Consider pounding it with a meat tenderizer if needed after butterflying the chicken to make it even thinner.

-- Pat dry chicken cutlets before coating them in egg mixture or breadcrumb mixture.
+- Pat dry chicken cutlets: try to remove all the moisture from the chicken before coating them in egg mixture or breadcrumb mixture so that chicken will sear well.

-- Quality parmesan, quality mozzarella, and fresh basil makes a big difference to the tastiness of this dish!
+- Quality ingredients: use high quality parmesan, quality mozzarella, and fresh basil will make a big difference to the tastiness of this dish!

-- Do no overlap or overcrowd chicken cutlets when pan frying them on the skillet.
-Cook in two batches if needed.
+- Do no overlap or overcrowd: avoid overcrowding chicken cutlets when pan frying them on the skillet.
+Cook chicken parmesan on stove top in two batches if needed.

 Frequently Asked Questions